maglub/piLogger/README.md

    For a recovery, do a fresh install on new SD card, then copy content of the backup.tgz file into /var/lib/piLogger/db.
 Run ~/piLogger/bin/refreshCaches

+* We use SB-Admin 2 as base for the GUI: http://startbootstrap.com/template-overviews/sb-admin-2/